Shetland dialect

 Shetland dialect (Note: Though the exonym "Shetland dialect" has found wide use based on the presumption that it is a dialect of some other language (usually English or Scots), the variety has international recognition as a language in its own right.
-The activist group I Hear Dee consistently uses the autonym Shaetlan, as opposed to "Shetland dialect".) (autonym: Shaetlan (Note: This spelling has been used to refer to the language (distinct from the place-name) since at least 1988.) /[ˈʃe̞tlənd̥]/, also variously known as Shetland or Shetlandic) is a mixed language spoken in Shetland, an archipelago to the north of mainland Scotland.
+The activist group I Hear Dee consistently uses the autonym Shaetlan, as opposed to "Shetland dialect".)
+(Shaetlan (Note: This spelling has been used to refer to the language (distinct from the place-name) since at least 1988.) /scz/, also variously known as Shetland or Shetlandic) is a mixed language spoken in Shetland, an archipelago to the north of mainland Scotland.
 The exact number of speakers is not known, since it has to date never been included in any census.
 It emerged through the long-drawn and stable bilingualism of Norn (the language of the previous settlers) and Lowlands Scots (mainly the varieties from Fife and Lothian) brought to Shetland from the early 15th century and onwards.
-Norn, the language of the original settlers, is an extinct North Germanic language, descended from Western Norse, which was spoken in Shetland until the late 19th century, though as of 2025, living memory reports the last known speaker to have died as late as 1925.
+Norn is an extinct North Germanic language, descended from Western Norse, which was spoken in Shetland until the late 19th century, though as of 2025, living memory reports the last known speaker to have died as late as 1925.
 This long-drawn contact situation resulted in a very distinct linguistic blend of Norn and Lowland Scots, with a noticeable contact influence of Low Germanic languages (Middle Dutch and Middle Low German).
 It has been recognised as a highly distinct variety for centuries.
 The language retains many words of Norn origin.
 Many of them, if they are not place-names, refer to e.g. seasons, weather, topographical features, sea scapes (especially types of waves and states of the sea), fishing, parts of boats and boat building, agriculture and crofting, crops and livestock, wool handling and knitting, peat cutting, stone building, music instrument building, and so on.